-Page 2 of 2 - The book chronicles the growing pains of a college and the struggles in establishing a county college.
+The book chronicles the growing pains of a college and the struggles in establishing a county college.

 Augusta interests had pledged to purchase land at the northeast edge of town and give it to the college.
 Because the population was shifting southward and Augusta was closer to the potential source of Sedgwick County students, it seemed reasonable to move the college to Augusta.
 With some degree of controversy and accusations of wrongdoing on the part of supporters of El Dorado and the Board of Regents, the decision went in El Dorado’s favor.